igjese/avalon/README.md

 ### Interface
 - UI envisioned as a series of tabs representing different sections of the ship, like Navigation, Engineering, and Manufacturing.

+Tabs/Ship sections:
+- Bridge: Managed by the Captain, displays current location, ship status, and available crew members.
+- Navigation: Managed by the Pilot, shows detailed information about the current star system and options for setting a course to other star systems.
+- Engineering: Managed by the Chief, shows information about ship modules, power management, and available blueprints for upgrades or repairs.
+- Supplies and Cargo: Managed by the Purser, shows your current supplies including food, water, and other essential and non-essential supplies.
+- Life Support: Managed by Doc, shows the status of life-support systems like oxygen levels, water recycling, and food production.
+-
 ### Tables
 - Display detailed information about inventory, crew status, and other logistical elements.